 The wealth of Britain was dependent on the slave trade during the 1700s - this was the capturing and selling of Africans to the West Indies and America, to work (as slaves) in the production of sugar, tobacco and cotton, before being sold to Britain.

 By the late 1700s, the Anti-Slavery movement was starting to gain momentum; in 1787 a petition with 100,000 names (20% of the adult population) was presented to Parliament.
 Thomas Clarkson, a student at Cambridge University wrote pamphlets against the slave trade; poems and books were also written against the slave trade - these people became known as the 'Abolitionists.'
-Groups of people refused to buy products from shops that had imported their goods from the West Indies or America.
-Eventually, in part due to this pressure from the Abolitionists, the slave trade was abandoned in 1833.
+Groups of people refused to buy products from shops that had imported their goods from the West Indies or America, this is an economic method of achieving change called 'boycotting'.
+The role of religious groups such as Anglicans in calling for change also showed that moral issues, and treating all humans equally, would become important in the 19th and 20th centuries.